 Dr. Faheem Younus is a Senior Fellow at the Hoffberger Center for Ethics at the University of Baltimore and a Clinical Associate Professor of Medicine at the University of Maryland.
 In the post 9/11 America, where Islam is a source of intrigue to some and angst to others, Dr. Younus has initiated a frank dialogue between Muslims and Americans, leading to the birth of this movement called Muslimerican.

 Awards: Dr. Younus is the recipient of the prestigious Presidential Service Award (Gold) by Barack Obama in 2009 for his work with Muslim Youth in America.
 He received an honorable mention at the 2011 Annual Volunteers Service Award by the Governor Martin O’Malley.
 In 2006, he was recognized by then Governor Robert Ehrlich for his services in the Hurricane Katrina relief efforts.
 He has also received numerous awards and citations for his civic engagement and excellence in patient care.

 Service: Dr. Younus served as the National Youth President of Ahmadiyya Muslim Community USA (MKA USA) from 2006-10.
 This leading Muslim youth group has thousands of members organized in over 60 chapters across USA.
 As President, he helped to build a strong Muslim American identity by demonstrating that there should be no conflict between our pledge to the Holy Quran and our pledge to the flag of United States.
 Under his leadership, Muslim American youth adopted over 50 highways across the nation, collected thousands of units of blood, organized massive community outreach events and held large-scale conventions.
 He currently serves as the President of the Baltimore Chapter of the Ahmadiyya Muslim Community USA.

 Teaching: Dr. Younus teaches two popular courses – Islam: Fact and Fiction and Islam in the News – at multiple campuses across the nation.
-He has delivered over 100 lectures about Islam to students at the Johns Hopkins University, University of Maryland, University of Baltimore, and various community colleges in Maryland.
+He has delivered over 100 lectures about Islam to students at the Johns Hopkins University, University of California Berkeley, University of Maryland, University of Baltimore, and various community colleges in Maryland.
 He also teaches medical students from the University of Maryland and the medical residents at the Franklin Square Hospital.
 Dr. Younus has addressed audiences as small as 10 to as large as 10,000.